 Interrelation of personnel

-Defining individual responsibilities and authority alone will not define how personnel relate to one another.
+Defining individual responsibilities and authority alone will not define how personnel relates to one another.
 Interrelation means to place in a mutual relationship, so what is needed is a definition of the relationships between all staff with quality responsibilities.
 The primary reason for deﬁning interrelationships is to establish channels of communication so that work proceeds smoothly without unplanned interruption.
-Staff need to know from whom they will receive their instructions, to whom they are accountable, to whom they should go to seek information to resolve difficulties, and to whom information or product should be submitted when complete.
+Staff needs to know from whom they will receive their instructions, to whom they are accountable, to whom they should go to seek information to resolve difficulties, and to whom information or product should be submitted when complete.
 Personnel within a company are related in several ways:

 - By position in a reporting hierarchy

 - By position in a chain of operations as internal customers and suppliers of information, product, or service

 - By job title, profession, type of work